tgoldenberg/build-react-native/README.md

 The only resource is `posts`.
 For each of the 7 essentials routes (`new`, `create`, `edit`, `update`, `show`, `index`, `destroy`), there is a corresponding **React** component.

+****

+The app functions as a single-page application (**SPA**), meaning that there are no refreshes of the browser.
+Please feel free to fork the repo and make pull requests for changes / improvements.

 `PostsIndex` react component

 ![screenshot](https://raw.githubusercontent.com/tgoldenberg/react-CRUD/master/crud1.png)